DougUOT/Group_3_Final_Project/README.md

 ### This project will take place in four segments.
 At the end of each segment, we'll submit a graded deliverable.

+  * First Segment: Sketch It Out: Decide on your overall project, select your question, and build a simple model.
+You'll connect the model to a fabricated database, using comma-separated values (CSV) or JavaScript Object Notation (JSON) files, to prototype your idea

 [![Product Name Screen Shot][product-screenshot]](https://example.com)